-- The above are supported memory card types as of July 2014. - This camera supports use of SD memory cards of the following types and capacities: SD memory cards up to 2GB, SDHC memory cards from 2GB up to 32GB, SDXC memory cards from 32GB up to 2TB.
-Note that the ability to use any particular card with this camera, even if it satisfies the above capacity and type requirements, is not guaranteed.
+- The above are supported memory card types as of July 2015. - This camera supports use of SD memory cards of the following types and capacities: SD memory cards up to 2GB; SDHC memory cards greater than 2GB, up to 32GB; SDXC memory cards greater than 32GB, up to 2TB.
+Note that the ability to use any particular card with this camera, even if it satisfies the above capacity and type requirements, is not quaranteed.